From Passkey to Wallet: What Product Ownership Should Feel Like

 For brands, the implication is equally significant.
 Every registered customer is verified.
 The relationship is direct.
 The credential cannot be forged or duplicated.
 When someone claims warranty service on a serialised product, the passkey resolves the identity question instantly, without a support agent having to ask for receipts or model numbers.

-This is what digital product identity should look like, and it connects to a broader architecture explored in depth in the passkeys and product identity piece.
+This is what digital product identity should look like, and it connects to broader product identity concepts that extend across customer ownership and lifecycle management.

 The Wallet Card: Ownership You Can Actually Carry